Sonosfera

 Many Australian salons fall into a double-pay trap.
 They pay AUD 13.99 a month for Spotify Premium, plus approximately AUD 172 a year for a OneMusic licence.
 This costs roughly AUD 28 a month total, yet the setup remains entirely illegal under Spotify's rules.

 This is the most common mistake in the Australian hair and beauty sector.
-A salon owner receives a letter from , pays the annual invoice, and assumes their existing Spotify setup is now fully legal.
+A salon owner receives a letter from , pays the annual invoice, and assumes their existing Spotify setup is now commercial-use.

 It is not.
 OneMusic collects royalties for the creators (via APRA AMCOS and PPCA).
 They give you permission to play music in public.
 However, they do not give you permission to use a consumer software platform that explicitly forbids commercial use.